ORGANISING A GROUP VISIT TO THE ROYAL EXCHANGE

 Q: I am an individual who is interested in finding out more about life at the Royal Exchange.
 Can I still come on a tour even if I am not part of a school or community group?

 A: The tours that Exchange Education run are only for groups.
-If you are an individual you can book onto one of the general Public Tours that the Royal Exchange offer – please contact the Box Office on 0161 833 9833 for more information.
+If you are an individual you can book onto one of the general Public Tours that the Royal Exchange offer – please click here

 Q: How do I get to the Theatre?